[dropcap size=small]O[/dropcap]scar Marion was an enslaved African-American and Revolutionary War militiaman.

 Oscar Marion was the personal servant of General Francis Marion (1732–1795).
 The general was the legendary “Swamp Fox” from South Carolina who bedeviled British Redcoats during the War of Independence.
-He often is described as one of the fathers of modern guerrilla warfare.
 The 2000 movie, “The Patriot,” starring Mel Gibson, was based on Swamp Fox lore.

 In December 2006, Oscar Marion was recognized as an “African American Patriot” in a ceremony at the U.S. Capitol, and a proclamation signed by President George W. Bush expressed the appreciation of a “grateful nation” for Oscar Marion’s “devoted and selfless consecration to the service of our country in the Armed Forces of the United States.”
 The occasion was a triumph for his distant cousin, genealogist Tina C. Jones, who researched his identity and pressed officials to honor him.

 Oscar Marion served in the 2nd Continental Army Regiment of South Carolina during the struggle for American independence.
-His volunteer service of seven years far exceeded the average enlisted soldier’s time on duty, and his combat experience was intense; he was described at the time as a “loyal (and) faithful servant” to Gen. Francis Marion.
-Despite the social injustices he endured during a lifetime spent as a servant, Oscar was one of the most notable and best known among “Marion’s Men,” having served as the general’s personal assistant, sous chef, bugler, oarsman and, of course, fighter.
+His volunteer service of seven years far exceeded the average enlisted soldier’s time on duty, and his combat experience was intense.
+Despite the social injustices he endured during a lifetime spent as a servant, Oscar was one of the most notable and best known among the bondmen having served as the general’s personal assistant, sous chef, bugler, oarsman and, of course, fighter.

 It is believed that Oscar Marion appears in at least one painting of the general.
 Painted sometime between 1815 and 1825 by South Carolina artist John Blake White, it depicts Francis Marion, in a military hat, talking to a red-coated British officer.
 He extends his hand in a gesture that includes Oscar, who kneels low behind a small table, cooking sweet potatoes on the fire.
 The painting entitled “General Marion Inviting a British Officer to Share His Meal,” recreated a scene from 1781, when the enemies met to discuss an exchange of prisoners of war, and Francis Marion surprised the British officer by inviting him to share his modest meal.